getgrav/grav-learn/pages/2/07.api/03.endpoints/04.users/_17.execute-user-row-action/api-endpoint.md

 - `message` — optional text shown as a toast (length-capped).
 - `url` — optional redirect.
 Only a root-relative path (not the protocol-relative `//host` form) or a same-origin absolute URL survives validation; a `javascript:`/`data:` scheme or a cross-origin URL is dropped.
 Admin2 opens the surviving URL in a new tab with `noopener`.

-A handler that throws degrades to an error toast rather than breaking the Users list; a thrown `ForbiddenException` propagates as a `403`.
+A handler that throws degrades to a `200` with `status: error` and a generic message rather than breaking the Users list; a thrown `ForbiddenException` propagates as a `403`.

 See the [API Events](/2/api/events) page for the `onApiUserListRowAction` contract.